bleu/cow-hooks-dapps/README.md

 - You can deploy to any platform of your choice (Vercel, Netlify, AWS, etc.)
 - Test your deployed hook by adding it to CoW Swap using the deployed URL

-The library used to integrate CoW Swap with the hooks dApps is the [@cowprotocol/hook-dapp-lib](https://github.com/cowprotocol/cowswap/blob/develop/libs/hook-dapp-lib/README.md).
-You can use the apps in this repo as examples.
+The library used to integrate CoW Swap with the hooks dApps is [@cowprotocol/hook-dapp-lib](https://github.com/cowprotocol/cowswap/blob/develop/libs/hook-dapp-lib/README.md).
+You can check its usage in this repo apps as examples.

 ## 📚 Documentation